evaneliasyoung/wemo/README.md

 1 # The status of the light
 ```
 ## Requirements
+Any requirements will automatically be installed using the aforementioned installation method

 To install any modules use `pip3 install (module)`
 * requests